 Even though the church was small, Reverend Hansen estimated it was less than half full.
 Only the immediate family and a few acquaintances had bothered to come together on this blustery January day to pay their last respects to Donald Phillips, a man who, during his eighty-plus years of life, had survived a multitude of challenges that included being ignored and rejected by those around him.

 Slowly Timothy stood up and carefully made his way down the aisle.
-His balance was often precarious due to the lack of oxygen that occurred during his birth.
-The resulting intellectual and physical challenges had led to a lifetime of being unfairly judged by his physical appearance and mannerisms.
+His balance was an issue due to the fact he had Down syndrome.
+The resulting intellectual and physical challenges led to a lifetime of being unfairly judged by his physical appearance and mannerisms.
 With each deliberate step he took, that form of judgment occurred all around him.

 As he got into position at the front of the sanctuary, a soft murmur went through the small crowd.
 This man appeared to be different, and they wondered why he, of all people, was speaking at a funeral.
 But over the next few minutes, they discovered what a unique friendship he’d had with Donald Phillips.

 As Timothy looked out at the faces focused on him, he could feel his heart beating faster, but he was determined to tell them what his friend had meant to him.
 He was not going to allow his fear to keep him from talking about someone who had been so important in his life.
 He took a slow deep breath, just like he had practiced, and began.

 “Hello.
 My name is Timothy, and I work at a coffee shop in the mall.”